justmarkham/DAT8/README.md

 * Look up the [characteristics of your zip code](http://www.esri.com/landing-pages/tapestry/), and then read about the [67 distinct segments](http://doc.arcgis.com/en/esri-demographics/data/tapestry-segmentation.htm) in detail.

 **IPython Notebook Resources:**
-* For a recap of the IPython Notebook introduction (and a preview of scikit-learn), watch [scikit-learn and the IPython Notebook](https://www.youtube.com/watch?v=IsXXlYVBt1M) (15 minutes).
+* For a recap of the IPython Notebook introduction (and a preview of scikit-learn), watch [scikit-learn and the IPython Notebook](https://www.youtube.com/watch?v=IsXXlYVBt1M) (15 minutes) or read the [associated notebook](http://nbviewer.ipython.org/github/justmarkham/scikit-learn-videos/blob/master/02_machine_learning_setup.ipynb).
 * If you would like to learn the IPython Notebook, the official [Notebook tutorials](http://nbviewer.ipython.org/github/ipython/ipython/blob/master/examples/Notebook/Index.ipynb) are useful.
 * This [Reddit discussion](https://www.reddit.com/r/Python/comments/3be5z2/do_you_prefer_ipython_notebook_over_ipython/) compares the relative strengths of the IPython Notebook and Spyder.